Solomon Kinloch Jr.: Ministry at Triumph Church

 In 1998, at the age of 24, Kinloch became the senior pastor of Triumph Church, which had a membership of approximately 44 at the time.
 Under his leadership, the church experienced significant growth, expanding to multiple campuses across the Detroit metropolitan area and reportedly reaching over 40,000 members.

 In 2018, Kinloch was named one of the "Michiganians of the Year" by The Detroit News for his leadership and service to the community.

 Political career

 In February 2025, Kinloch entered electoral politics, announcing a bid for mayor of Detroit in the 2025 election.
 His campaign kickoff, held at the Fox Theatre on February 19, was reportedly attended by thousands.

-His campaign platform includes plans to build 10,000 affordable housing units, establish ten new grocery stores to address food deserts, and create a training center for in-demand jobs paying $35 per hour.
-Kinloch has stated that he intends to continue his pastoral duties if elected mayor.
+His campaign platform included plans to build 10,000 affordable housing units, establish ten new grocery stores to address food deserts, and create a training center for in-demand jobs paying $35 per hour.
+Kinloch has stated that he intended to continue his pastoral duties if elected mayor.

 In May 2025, Kinloch received a significant endorsement from the United Auto Workers (UAW).
-Kinloch placed second in the primary election, and will advance to the general election in November, where he will face Mary Sheffield.
+Kinloch placed second in the August primary election, and advanced to the general election in November, which he lost to Mary Sheffield.